Tell-tale signs that you might have diabetes: Everything you need to know about your own skin

 There are several reasons why a person with diabetes might experience more frequent itching than others.

-Before nerve damage starts to occur for people with diabetes, high levels of cytokines circulate the body.
+Before nerve damage starts to occur in people with diabetes, high levels of cytokines circulate the body.
 These are inflammatory substances that can lead to itching.

 Why is it important to see a professional if the itching is constant or painful?